-Apple In-Ear Headphones with Remote and Mic review
+Apple In-Ear Headphones with Remote and Mic full review

 “We think we finally got these right,” said Steve Jobs when he unveiled Apple’s new In-Ear headphones.
 That in itself is an admission Apple’s headphones to date have been poor.